Greatest head count in US history is nearly ready for launch

 Census Bureau Director Steven Dillingham, a Trump appointee, acknowledged the challenge but vowed to conduct “the best census ever, one that is complete and accurate.”

-Adriana Ibarra, a 43-year-old doctoral student from Mexico living in Memphis under a temporary visa, said the chilling effect lingers.
+Adriana Ibarra, a 43-year-old doctoral student from Mexico living in Memphis, Tennessee, under a temporary visa, said the chilling effect lingers.
 She said immigrants who are in the country illegally and others may shy away because they do not feel included in decisions made in their communities anyway.

 “There’s a feeling that their voice, their vote, their presence does not substantially affect the situation or the course the country is taking,” she said.